BioinfoUNIBA/REDInet/README.md

         -i MAX_IMP, --max_imp MAX_IMP
                               --max_imp: a <int> Indicating the maximum number of missing values to make imputation on extracted intervals.
 [0 - No
                               Imputations.
-It require the genome fasta file used for the aligments and the REDItools step]
+It requires the genome fasta file used for the aligments and the REDItools step]

         -ref REF_FP, --ref_fp REF_FP
                               --ref_fp: a <str> indicating the reference file path to be used for imputation of missing values in extracted intervals.
 [None]